Used in medical terminology, it can refer to any number of medical ailments or diseases that affect the stomach.

-Hypertrophic gastropathy can be caused by a number of factors, including genetic disposition and even stress.
+Hypertrophic gastropathy can be caused by several factors, including genetic disposition and even stress.
 Inflammation and pain are typical symptoms, as is excess mucus in the stomach lining.

-Something known as diabetic gastropathy can be described as a stomach-related condition that affects diabetics.
+Something known as diabetic gastropathy can be described as a stomach-related condition that affects people with diabetes.
 This disease can produce several symptoms localized in the gastrointestinal tract due to the malabsorption of insulin.

 Nausea and vomiting can occur in patients suffering from this stomach-related diabetic problem.
 Most often, symptoms can be controlled by modifying diet and regulating glucose levels in the body.

-Erosive gastropathy is a condition typically caused by medications that destroy the lining of the stomach.
+Erosive gastropathy is a condition typically caused by medications that destroy the stomach lining.
 This can cause injury or damage to eroded tissue and often a painful burning sensation.

 NSAID drug-induced gastropathy

-NSAID-induced gastropathy can be the result of too high a dose or too frequent intake of NSAID drugs, as well as long-term use.
+NSAID-induced gastropathy can result from too high a dose or too frequent intake of NSAID drugs and long-term use.

-These drugs are used to decrease pain and inflammation and are often taken when diagnosed with osteoarthritis and rheumatoid arthritis or other musculoskeletal conditions.
+These drugs decrease pain and inflammation and are often taken when diagnosed with osteoarthritis, rheumatoid arthritis, or other musculoskeletal conditions.

-Doctors often prescribe this drug for these people and also suggest over-the-counter (OTC) types of NSAIDs.
+Doctors often prescribe this drug for these people and suggest over-the-counter (OTC) types of NSAIDs.

 Due to the easy accessibility of these medications, the incidence rate of NSAID-induced gastropathy is high, especially among people> 60 years of age.

 NSAID-induced gastropathy can lead to stomach or duodenal ulcers that can even lead to death.
-There are thousands of hospitalizations each year just for symptoms resulting from NSAID use.
+There are thousands of hospitalizations yearly just for NSAID use symptoms.